 FEPAC reviews each program's Annual Report and takes follow-up action, as appropriate, if any information in the report calls into question the ability of the program to meet the FEPAC Accreditation Standards.
 Such action may include, but is not limited to, requesting an additional report from the program, conducting a special site visit to the program, placing the program on probation, or revoking the program's accreditation.

-3.11.1 PERFORMANCE DISCLOSURE
+3.11.1.
+Performance Disclosure

-Accredited programs are required to provide reliable information to the public on their websites regarding their performance.
-The information provided must include at least one measure of student achievement as determined by the institution or program and will be updated annually.
+Accredited programs are required to provide reliable information to the public on their websites regarding student and program performance.
+Refer to FEPAC Standards.